FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Conclusion

 \section{Conclusion}

 In edge computing, server failures may spontaneously occur, which complicates resource allocation and service migration.
 While failures are considered as rare events, they have an impact on the smooth and safe functioning of edge computing's latency sensitive applications.
 As these failures occur at a low probability, it is difficult to jointly plan or learn an optimal service migration solution for both the typical and rare event scenarios.
-Therefore, we introduce a rare events adaptive resilience framework named FIRE, using the placement of backups and importance sampling based reinforcement learning which alters the sampling rate of rare events in order to learn an optimal policy.
-We prove the boundedness and convergence to optimality of our proposed tabular Q-learning algorithm ImRE.
-To speed up convergence we propose an eligibility traces version (ETAA), and prove that it is bounded.
-To handle large and combinatorial state and action spaces common in real-world networks, we propose a linear function approximation (ImFA) and a deep Q-learning (ImDQL) version of our algorithm.
-Furthermore, we propose a decision making algorithm (RiTA) which caters to heterogeneous risk tolerances across users.
-Finally, we use trace driven experiments to show that our algorithms convergence to optimality, and are resilient towards server failures unlike vanilla Q-learning, subject to a trade-off in terms of a potential higher normal state cost.
+Therefore, we introduce a rare events adaptive resilience framework named FIRE, using the placement of backups and importance sampling based RL, which alters the sampling rate of rare events in order to learn an optimal risk-averse policy.
+We prove the boundedness and convergence to optimality of our proposed tabular Q-learning algorithm FIRE-ImRE.
+To handle large and combinatorial state and action spaces common in real-world networks, we propose deep Q-learning (FIRE-ImDQL) and actor critic (FIRE-ImACRE) versions of our algorithm.
+Furthermore, we propose a decision making algorithm (RiTA) that caters to heterogeneous risk tolerances across users.
+Finally, we use trace driven experiments to show that our algorithms converge to optimality, and are resilient towards server failures, unlike several baselines, subject to a trade-off in terms of a potential higher normal state cost.
+Our framework can also be modified for other resource allocation problems pertaining rare events with large consequences in communication and networking.

-For future work, we will apply our framework to the multi-user scenario in service migration, while considering the computing delay users cause to others.
-Our framework can also be modified and extended to other resource allocation problems pertaining rare events with sizeable consequences in communication and networking.
+\begin{IEEEbiographynophoto} {Marie Siew} is a Faculty Early Career Award (FECA) Fellow at the Singapore University of Technology and Design. \end{IEEEbiographynophoto}